 Whatever motivates you to finally pull the trigger, you need this new system to give you long-term value with minimum disruption during its deployment.
 Accomplish both goals by doing these four things:

-1. Before the Sale: Determine the Level of Service You’ll Need
+1. Before the Sale: Determine the Level of Network Monitoring System Service You’ll Need

 Smooth installations begin before the sale.
 Work with potential providers to establish in advance how much support you should expect from the vendor during installation.